The-Real-Lemonbiter/Mirage-for-HomeAssistant/README.md

 ### 3. Customize the Global Theme
 To change the system-wide default settings, go to the integration's configuration page:
 **Settings > Devices & Services > Mirage UI > Configure**.
+This will open the live settings panel.

 ### 4. Use the Service in Automations
 You can change the global Mirage theme dynamically.
 This is useful for adapting your dashboard's atmosphere based on events.
+Presets are stored server-side, so automations can reliably access them.

 **Example:** Switch to the "Movie Time" preset when your TV turns on.
 ```yaml